 The purpose of this study is to further the research in household energy use and behaviour but specifically explore household energy use within rental MURBs.
-With more than one-third of Toronto's residents living in a MURB, this study addresses occupant behaviour and energy use in a rental MURB.
-Rental MURBs and high-rise condominiums produces about 40 percent of Toronto's residential greenhouse gas (GHG) emissions [20].
-A potential of significant reductions in energy use and GHG emissions can result by examining how occupant's use their energy in these rental MURBs.
+The survey was conducted in a Toronto rental MURB, where more than one-third of Toronto's residents live in a high-rise of more than five storeys.
+Rental multi-unit residential buildings and high-rise condominiums produces about 40 percent of Toronto's residential GHG emissions [20].
 The results in this paper are part of a larger project; the aim of this work investigates the following within a rental MURB: occupant demographic trends and household energy use, survey comparison to a Canadian national survey, and correlation between indoor environmental and thermal comfort.